uladkasach/News-vs-Volatility/_research/content/predicting_metrics_with_news.md

     - market drift
     - stock price (intra day and daily)
 - **VERY STRONG ARTICLE**
+- > our approach allows selecting semantically relevant features and thus, reduces the problem of over-fitting when applying a machine learning

+- most solutions involve using bagofwords / TF-IDF
+- up to 76% when using "combinations of words" + feature selection

 ### [3] stock trend prediction using news sentiment analysis - arXiv